scolladon/sfdx-git-delta/README.md

 The `sfdx sgd:source:delta` command produces 2 usefull artifacts:

-**1) A `package.xml` file, inside a `package` folder.** This `package.xml` file contains only the metadata that has been added and changed, and that needs to be deployed in the target org.
+**1) A `package.xml` file, inside a `package` folder.** This `package.xml` file contains the added/changed metadata to deploy to the target org.

 _Content of the `package.xml` file in our scenario:_
 ![package](/img/example_package.png)

-**2) A `destructiveChanges.xml` file, inside a `destructiveChanges` folder.** This `destructiveChanges.xml` file contains only the metadata that has been removed or renamed, and that needs to be deleted from the target org.
-Note: the `destructiveChanges` folder also contains a minimal package.xml file because deploying destructive changes requires a package.xml (even an empty one) in the payload.
+**2) A `destructiveChanges.xml` file, inside a `destructiveChanges` folder.** This `destructiveChanges.xml` file contains the removed/renamed metadata to delete from the target org.
+Note: the `destructiveChanges` folder also contains a minimal package.xml file.
+Deploying destructive changes requires a package.xml (even an empty one).

 _Content of the `destructiveChanges.xml` file in our scenario:_
 ![destructiveChange](/img/example_destructiveChange.png)

-In addition, we also could have generated a copy of the **force-app** folder with only the added and changed metadata, by using the `--generate-delta (-d)` option ([more on that later](#scoping-delta-generation-to-a-specific-folder)).
+Note: it is possible to generate a **source** folder containing added/changed metadata with the [`--generate-delta (-d)`](#scoping-delta-generation-to-a-specific-folder) parameter.

 ### Deploy the delta metadata